 In 2006 the Scientific Committee recognised the need for a specialist working group that could review technical assessment and modelling issues of interest to all working groups, and agreed that WG-FSA-SAM should become the Working Group on Statistics, Assessments and Modelling (WG-SAM).
 In 2011 the terms of reference for WG-SAM were expanded to allow consideration of a wider range of focus topics including: best practice from tagging programs and tag-based research, developing and evaluating methods to estimate IUU removals and trends in levels of IUU effort and developing risk assessment methods for skate and macrourid by-catch in toothfish fisheries.

-The current Convener is Dr Stuart Hanchet (New Zealand)
+The current Convener is Dr Steve Parker (New Zealand).

 A list of the meetings (including reports) is available here.